Asim Ferhatović: International career

 Ferhatović played once for the Yugoslavia national team, on 8 October 1961 against South Korea in a qualification match for the 1962 FIFA World Cup.

 Death and legacy

-Ferhatović died on 25 January 1987, the day after his 54th birthday, of a heart attack.
+Ferhatović died on 23 January 1987, a day before his 54th birthday, of a heart attack.

 Sarajevo's Asim Ferhatović Hase Stadium, the site of the Opening Ceremonies of the 1984 Winter Olympics and the home of FK Sarajevo, is named in his honour.
 The Bosnia and Herzegovina national team often used the stadium for their international matches in the past.
 It is also the largest stadium in Bosnia and Herzegovina.

 In popular culture

 The Bosnian rock band Zabranjeno Pušenje wrote a song in honour of Ferhatović called Nedjelja kad je otišao Hase ("The Sunday When Hase Left") and was included in their 1985 album Dok čekaš sabah sa šejtanom.